An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Linear convergence of Kelley's method

 \section{Linear convergence of Kelley's method}

-This section studies the oracle complexity of the convergence in function value of \cref{alg: Kelley's algorithm}.
-This analysis is an extension of \cite{zhou2018limited} in which the function $f$ is \textit{positive homogeneous} (i.e., its epigraph is a polyhedral cone) to any piecewise linear convex function.
-We first show in \cref{subsec: equivalence Kelley FCFW} that \cref{alg: Kelley's algorithm} and \cref{alg: FCFW} are dual of one another. \cref{theorem: linear convergence of Kelley} is the main result of this section and will be used to provide convergence rates for the MPB-FA in \cref{section : Proximal Bundle algorithm method rate}.
+This section studies the oracle complexity of the convergence in function value of \Cref{alg: Kelley's algorithm}.
+This analysis is an extension of \cite{zhou2018limited} in which the function $f$ is \textit{positive homogeneous} (i.e., its epigraph is a polyhedral cone) to any piecewise linear convex function. {While this extension primarily serves as a foundation for \Cref{section : Proximal Bundle algorithm method rate}, we would like to note that some subtlety arises as the dual objective $-g^*(-w)+\beta$ is not strongly convex in $\beta$.
+In order to apply the existing convergence result on FCFW, we need to estimate a generalized strongly convexity parameter on the dual objective in \Cref{sec:complexity_Kelley}.} We first show in \Cref{subsec: equivalence Kelley FCFW} that \Cref{alg: Kelley's algorithm} and \Cref{alg:FCFW} are dual of one another. \Cref{theorem: linear convergence of Kelley} is the main result of this section and will be used to provide convergence rates for the MPB-FA in \Cref{section : Proximal Bundle algorithm method rate}.